Ngweshe Chiefdom: History

-The history of the Ngweshe Chiefdom is deeply rooted in myth, genealogy, and evolving administrative recognition.
-According to oral tradition, the origins of the Ngweshe dynasty trace back to a legendary matriarch named Namuhoye, who is said to have given birth to eight children: Kabare, Narhana, Kalunzi, Naburhinyi, Lubobolo, Nnaninja, Kadusi-Ngombe, and Nyibunga—the only daughter among them.
+The history of the Ngweshe Chiefdom is rooted in myth, genealogy, and evolving administrative recognition.
+According to oral tradition, the origins of the Ngweshe dynasty trace back to a legendary matriarch named Namuhoye, who is said to have given birth to eight children: Kabare, Narhana, Kalunzi, Naburhinyi, Lubobolo, Nnaninja, Kadusi-Ngombe, and Nyibunga — the only daughter among them.
 Although little is known about Namuhoye's personal history, her narrative is believed to be centered in the region that today corresponds to Mwenga Territory.
 From Luindi Chiefdom, her sons dispersed to establish various dynasties.
 The Bushi dynasty, from which the Ngweshe lineage ultimately descends, originated with the eldest son, Kabare.
 Tradition posits that it was Kabare's descendent who seceded and established the Ngweshe dynasty.